TryHackMe: Mr Robot CTF – Walkthrough

 Start it up and let it run.
 At some point you should find the username: Elliot

-Hydra finds us the username!
+Hydra finds the username

 If you enter this username on the login screen you get the following message: